Tropical trigonal curves: Introduction

 In algebraic geometry, the moduli of stable trigonal curves $\overline{T}_g$ is the moduli space parameterizing stable trigonal curves, i.e., stable curves which are the stabilization of a nodal curve, which admits a degree $3$ admissible cover to a rational curve.

-In this work, we study the analogous of the boundary of $\overline{T}_g$ in $\overline{M}_g$, in the moduli space $M_g^{\operatorname{trop}}$.
-For combinatorial graphs, the divisor theory has been introduced in \cite{BN07} and shown to have remarkable similarities to divisor theory on curves, namely there is a well-defined notion of rank for which the Brill-Noether theorem holds.
-Likewise, there is a notion of harmonic morphism of graphs, introduced by the same authors in \cite{BN}.
+In this work, we study the analog of the boundary of $\overline{T}_g$ in $\overline{M}_g$, in the moduli space $M_g^{\operatorname{trop}}$.
+For combinatorial graphs, the divisor theory has been introduced in~\cite{BN07} and shown to have remarkable similarities to divisor theory on curves; namely, there is a well-defined notion of rank for which the Brill-Noether theorem holds.
+Likewise, there is a notion of harmonic morphism of graphs, introduced by the same authors in~\cite{BN}.

 Based on these two notions, there have been introduced (at least) two different definitions of gonality for graphs, namely \emph{geometric gonality} and \emph{divisorial gonality}.
-A graph is geometrically $d$-gonal if it admits a non-degenerate harmonic morphism of degree $d$ to a tree, and it is divisorially $d$-gonal if there exists a divisor on the graph of degree $d$ and rank $1$, see \cite{LC} for the precise definitions.
-However, unlike the algebraic geometric case, the equivalence between the two definitions is known to hold only for $d=2$, \cite{MC}, or $d=3,$ \cite{ADMYY}, in the $3$-edge connected case.
+A graph is geometrically $d$-gonal if it admits a non-degenerate harmonic morphism of degree $d$ to a tree, and it is divisorially $d$-gonal if there exists a divisor on the graph of degree $d$ and rank $1$, see~\cite{LC} for the precise definitions.
+However, unlike the algebraic geometric case, the equivalence between the two definitions is known to hold only for $d=2$,~\cite{MC}, or $d=3,$~\cite{ADMYY}, in the $3$-edge connected case.

+Notice that unlike the algebraic case, when defining a (divisorally) $d$-gonal graph, it might also be $(d-1)$-gonal.
+This is because we want to describe the boundary of the closure of the locus of algebraic $d$-gonal curves, which contains curves of lower gonality.
+However, we will also see that $3$-edge connectivity provides a lower bound on the gonality of graphs, hence this difference will not play a role when studying trigonality for $3$-edge connected graphs.

 Both the divisor theory and the notion of harmonic morphism have been generalized to metric graphs.
-For degree $2$, Melody Chan showed in \cite{MC} that both notions still coincide for metric graphs; more precisely, a metric graph admits a divisor of degree $2$ and rank $1$ if and only if it admits a non-degenerate harmonic morphism of degree $2$ to a metric tree; such metric graphs are therefore called hyperelliptic.
-However, it is not difficult to find examples that show that this is not true for degree $3$, see Example \ref{not_trigonal}.
+For degree $2$, Melody Chan showed in~\cite{MC} that both notions still coincide for metric graphs; more precisely, a metric graph admits a divisor of degree~$2$ and rank $1$ if and only if it admits a non-degenerate harmonic morphism of degree~$2$ to a metric tree; such metric graphs are therefore called hyperelliptic.
+However, it is not difficult to find examples that show that this is not true for degree $3$, see Example~\ref{not_trigonal}.

 In the present work, we consider analogous definitions of gonality for metric graphs and we give a precise relation between the two for the case $d=3$.
-More precisely, we show that the result for hyperelliptic curves proved in \cite{MC} generalizes to $d=3$ for a $3$-edge connected metric graph, if we allow tropical modifications:
+More precisely, we show that the result for hyperelliptic curves proved in~\cite{MC} generalizes to $d=3$ for $3$-edge connected metric graphs, if we allow tropical modifications: